aryamanmajumdar/Malthusian-trap/README.md

 v1: Takes initial population and upper limit as exogenous, and plots the log of the population.

+v3: Made population explicitly depend on c.
+Made c explicitly depend on L and N.
+Now N and c co-depend and move together.

 The function is a generalized sigmoid.

 Just run the file.
 Play around with the variables.
 In future, some inputs